Building & Safety

 Calculating Building Occupancy During COVID-19

 To determine the allowed occupancy of your commercial space, look to see if you have a "maximum occupancy" sign (often near the main entrance).
 This is the original maximum occupancy allowed.
-Next, multiply the original occupancy load by the COVID-19 capacity limit for your industry (50% capacity for grocery stores and 50% capacity for retail stores beginning October 23).
+Next, multiply the original occupancy load by the COVID-19 capacity limit for your industry (50% capacity for restaurants and 25% capacity for family entertainment centers beginning March 31).

 If you need to calculate your original occupancy load, use this formula: